Solutions

 The scenario

-A procurement manager at a steel distributor received what appeared to be a routine email from their primary sheet metal supplier, notifying them of updated banking details effective immediately.
+Consider a scenario where a procurement manager at a steel distributor receives what appears to be a routine email from their primary sheet metal supplier, notifying them of updated banking details effective immediately.
 The email address looked identical to the real one.
 Three invoices totalling $210,000 were paid to a fraudulent account before the real supplier called to chase payment.
-Veridex would have detected the lookalike domain and the bank detail change signal the moment the email was opened.
+Veridex is designed to surface warning signals — such as lookalike domains and bank-detail-change language — that commonly accompany attacks like this.

 What Veridex detects